Leadership in Environmental Sustainability

 Why earn this recognition?

 Don't graduate with just a degree, diploma or certificate at TRU.
-We want you to launch your career with a resume full of the relevant learning experiences that employers value today.
-Leadership in Environmental Sustainability gives you just that – documented evidence of knowledge, skills, awareness and attitudes of a sustainable-minded citizen.
+We want students to launch their career with a resume full of the relevant learning experiences that employers value today.
+Leadership in Environmental Sustainability gives students just that – documented evidence of knowledge, skills, awareness and attitudes of a sustainable-minded citizen.